UPPMAX/R-python-julia-matlab-HPC/docs/r/morepackages.rst

 Finding out if an R package is installed
 ----------------------------------------

+There are many different ways to check if the package you are after is already installed - chances are it is!
+The simplest way is probably to simply try loading the package from within R

+``library(package-name)``

 Another option would be to create a dataframe of all the installed packages

 .. code-block:: R